 It should come as no surprise to you that I would strongly recommend a visit to see This Comedian.
 While maintaining a stunning beauty, this is an extraordinarily human portrayal of comedians, with a joyous playful twist or two along the way.

 This Comedian is open at the Embassy Tea Gallery until 8 March, 2015.

-Photo descriptions: Black and white photos of Olivia Colman, Peter Capaldi and Katherine Ryan are provided courtesy of Idil Sukan.
+Photo descriptions: Black and white photos of Olivia Colman (also the feature image), Peter Capaldi and Katherine Ryan are provided courtesy of Idil Sukan.
 The first two are described within the review.
 The third photo depicts comedian Katherine Ryan in a head-and-shoulders shot taken off centre.
 Katherine is looking down, mouth closed, and appears quite solemn and focused.

 Hannah isn’t as funny as she thinks she is.
 She’s too loud, a bit scary and terrible at job applications.
 She is however a decent baker, a reasonable improviser and a passionate defender of people.
 Don’t judge her on the fact that she studied law, judge her on the fact that she quit